M3DV/Kickstart/README.md

 * **Hung-yi Lee (NTU)'s Deep Learning** [`Homepage`](http://speech.ee.ntu.edu.tw/~tlkagk/courses.html) video link: [`Youtube`](https://www.youtube.com/playlist?list=PLJV_el3uVTsPMxPbjeX7PicgWbY7F8wW9) [`Bilibili`](https://www.bilibili.com/video/av9770302/)

 By far, you should be familiar with the basic concepts of *machine learning / deep learning / computer vision*.
-You might need to participate in a real project in a school lab (choose a reputed lab carefully) or in a IT company.
+You might need to participate in a real project in a lab at school (choose a reputed lab carefully) or in a IT company.
 You may also consider join a more advanced competition on [`Kaggle`](https://www.kaggle.com/).

 Here, we provide a [**`Pytorch coding template`**](https://github.com/seanywang0408/template) in python for developing a real project.